Shrike-Lab/HomeLab-PDU-V1/README.md

 <br>

 # Variants:
 All variants are built around a Meanwell HRP-300-24 and the same PCB.
-The housings are designed to fit in 1U of space on both a 10in and 19in server rack.
+The housings are designed to fit in 1U of space in either a 10in and 19in server rack.

 ## 10 Inch - Single:
 The original 10" enclosure, a sheet metal body + lid make up the housing, with a 3D printed front and rear.
 5 outputs.